klebs6/klebs-general/README.md

 ### `gpt-batch-scribe`
 - contains the GptBatchAPIRequest struct which helps create gpt4 batch requests.

+### `language-enum`
+- A robust enum representing languages for global and regional applications.

+### `named-item`
+- A crate providing traits for managing named items, including support for aliases, name history, validation, and more.

 ### `pbx`
 - pbx is a Rust crate providing convenient macros and utility functions for creating and managing boxed, atomic reference-counted, and default-initialized values.
 The crate simplifies common patterns in Rust, especially useful in asynchronous programming, concurrent access, and interfacing with C libraries.

+### `renew-traits`
+- A collection of utility traits for initializing, filling, and managing collections or data structures.

 ### `resume-generator`
 - does what it says. quick way to generate a latex resume